piotrkaminski/PkamSmartHome/readme.md

 1. Install latest stable version of openHABian on SD card using instruction https://www.openhab.org/docs/installation/openhabian.html
     1. First boot requires to be connect to internet via cable (preferably) and can take a first long coffee break (~1 hour 15 minutes)
-    1. If there will be keyboard and display attached, you will be asked for user name to create account - please use `pshactor` This account will be used for PkamSmartHome actor service.
-This user also is sudoer, used for operation system configuration.
-    1. You can watch progress on http://your-ip/ page.
+    1. You can watch progress on http://your-ip:81/ page.
-    1. Initial login and passwords to operating system are openhabian/openhabian
+    1. Initial login and passwords to operating system are `openhabian/openhabian`
-1. Login to operating system shell as `pshactor` created above, using `sudo openhabian-config` set following configuration
+1. Login to operating system shell as `openhabian`.
+Execute `sudo openhabian-config` to set following configuration:
     1. Set you host name (menu 30 -> 31)
-    1. Disable wifi (menu 30 -> 37)
-    1. Install Mosquitto (menu 20 -> 23), use blank password for unencrypted communication
+    1. Install Mosquitto (menu 20 -> 23), use blank password for unencrypted communication despite of insisting for prividing password.
-    1. Enable NTP time synchronisation (menu 30 -> Enable NTP)
+1. Change password for `openhubian`
+    1. Type in terminal `passwd`. provide current password `openhabian` and change to different one.
 1. Open openHAB console on page http://your-ip:8080
-    1. create admin account
+    1. Create admin account
+    1. Begin setup
-    1. point location or you home
+    1. Point location or you home
+    1. Skip proposed storage Add-ons
+    1. Skip install discovered Add-ons, it is safer to install them manually in later phase, one by one.
-    1. install following Add-ons:
+    1. Install following Add-ons
-       1. Astro Binding,
+        1. Astro Binding
-       1. HomeKit Integration,
-       1. MQTT Binding,
+        1. MQTT Binding
-       1. NTP Binding,
+        1. NTP Binding
+        1. HomeKit Integration
         1. TP-Link Smart Home Binding
+1. Back to terminal and create `pshactor` user.
+This account will be used for PkamSmartHome actor service.
+    1. Execute `sudo adduser pshactor`
+    1. Provide additional details if would like to.
+    1. Execute `sudo usermod -aG sudo pshactor`
 1. Reboot system `sudo reboot`

-## Install required dependencies

-1. Install Python Pyho
-    ```
-    pip3 install paho-mqtt
-    ```

 ## PkamSmartHome Actor installation

+1. Login to terminal as `pshactor`
 1. Download project
     1. Add ssh key to GitHab
     1. Download project from git